rtitung95/rtitung95.github.io/_pages/home.md

 ## Background
 I am currently working at Rakuten ([Rakuten Institute of Technology](https://rit.rakuten.co.jp/)  - R&D Dept) as a Research Scientist where I use deep learning, machine learning, and reinforcement learning to solve finance, cybersecurity and e-commerce related research problems.
 I work under the supervision of [Bruno Charron](https://scholar.google.co.jp/citations?user=klbU-o4AAAAJ&hl=en) in the Intelligence lab at Rakuten Institute of Technology (RIT).
+During my master's, I worked under the supervision of [Prof. James Wolf](https://www.semanticscholar.org/author/James-R.-Wolf/2543949) for my master's project.
 <br /><br />

 ## Research Interests
-My research interests include computer vision, machine learning and reinforcement learning.
+My research interests include computer vision, deep learning, lifelong learning, and reinforcement learning.
 <br /><br />

 ## Research Projects at Rakuten

+**Continuous Taxonomy Learning**
+- Develop a lifelong continual learning system for change in the hierarchy of images over time by utilizing recurrent neural networks, GCN, and lifelong learning methods based on hierarchical classification loss functions while baselining the results on Open Images v6 dataset

 **Contextual Multi-Armed Bandits**
 - Develop a contextual bandit model to optimize Ad banners on Rakuten e-commerce website for tens of millions of users based on users’ historical purchase data and historical interactions with banners
 - Write production code to be used in real-time low latency application and performed thorough testing